-- Advise MASH of the private fostering arrangement at least six weeks in advance or, where an arrangement is made in an emergency, within 48 hours.
+- Advise the local authority (in Solihull via MASH) of the private fostering arrangement at least six weeks in advance or, where an arrangement is made in an emergency, within 48 hours.
 It is a legal requirement for the Local Authority to be notified by the birth parent. - Provide the prospective carer with as much information about the child / young person as possible, including their health records, dietary preferences, school records, hobbies, religion and ethnicity. - Ensure that the proposed private fostering placement is suitable for their child. - Participate in all decisions about their child.